 Apalutamide With or Without Stereotactic Body Radiation Therapy in Treating Participants With Castration-Resistant Prostate Cancer (PILLAR)

 open to eligible males ages 18 years and up

 This phase II trial studies the how well apalutamide with or without stereotactic body radiation therapy work in treating participants with castration-resistant prostate cancer.
 Testosterone can cause the growth of prostate cancer cells.
 Hormone therapy using apalutamide may fight prostate cancer by blocking the use of testosterone by the tumor cells.
-Stereotactic body radiation therapy is a specialized radiation therapy that sends x-rays directly to the tumor using smaller doses over several days and may cause less damage to normal tissue.
+Stereotactic body radiation therapy uses special equipment to position a patient and deliver radiation to tumors with high precision.
+This method can kill tumor cells with fewer doses over a shorter period and cause less damage to normal tissue.
 It is not yet known whether giving apalutamide with or without stereotactic body radiation therapy works better in treating participants with castration-resistant cancer.